dustingetz/react-cursor/README.md

  * easy to integrate with your existing large codebase already using react state
  * simpler implementation: tiny api, not much code

-## Contributors

-The initial prototypes and thought work for `react-cursor` was pair programmed by [Dustin Getz](https://github.com/dustingetz) and [Daniel Miladinov](https://github.com/danielmiladinov).

 ## License

 _`react-cursor` is governed under the MIT License._